hfduval/PremierLeagueSim/README.md

 I recommend using any C++ compiler to launch the program.
 It needs to have access all the header files, cpp files and the text file.
 Additionally, there are 2 necessary inputs.
 The first one is an integer between 1-20 that the user inputs in order to select a club to support.
 The second input is an integer between 1-34 that allows the user to select a specific matchweek to take a look at.

+*PremierLeague

+# Status

+---

+This project is complete for the moment as I am going back to school for the semester, but further improvements will be implemented in the future.